 Further inhibiting its notoriety is that it is a seasonal waterfall.
 Generally, its snow-fed watershed depletes by mid Summer.
 However, we've seen high snow pack years where it remained flowing pretty deep into late June and even July as well as low snow pack years where it was almost a trickle by June.

-We were able to view this waterfall from a distance, but to my knowledge, there is no formal trail leading to its base.
+We were able to view this waterfall from a distance along the Southside Drive.
+However, to my knowledge, there is no formal trail leading to its base.
 Now with that said, I did see a very interesting photo from its base in a once out of print Yosemite book, but I suspect the photographer did some off-trail scrambling and hiking to attain that view.

 Ribbon Falls sits opposite the mouth of Yosemite Valley from Bridalveil Fall.
 To get to Yosemite Valley from Los Angeles, we tend to drive north on the I-5, then take the Hwy 99 through Central Valley to Fresno.
 Then, we follow the Hwy 41 through towns like Coarsegold, Oakhurst, Fish Camp, etc. through the Yosemite South Entrance before continuing along the Hwy 41 all the way to Yosemite Valley.
 This drive would typically take us in the neighborhood of 6 hours depending on traffic and where in LA we were driving from.

 Once in the valley, in our minds, the best spot to view the falls is from the Southside Drive near signpost V14.
 There are real long pullouts on both sides of the one-way road here so there's ample space to pull over and walk around to get the most unobstructed view possible.
 We were also able to photograph both El Capitan and the waterfall together from this spot.